uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/introduction.rst

 |dal_short_name| Application Programming Interfaces (APIs) are agnostic about a particular cross-device
 communication technology and therefore can be used within different end-to-end analytics frameworks.

-Library consists of the following major components: Data Management, Algorithms and Services
+Library consists of the following major components:

+- Data Management

+- Algorithms

+- Services

 The Data Management component includes classes and utilities for data acquisition, initial preprocessing and normalization, for data conversion into numeric formats done by one of supported Data Sources